Skip to contents

 • The second item (named “nclust”) is a single integer indicating the number of clusters that the algorithm is supposed to have generated

-Note that the function should not take number of clusters as an argument - if you want to explore the same clustering algorithm with a varying number of clusters, you’ll need to provide a separate function for each number of clusters you’re interested in.
+Also note that the function should not take number of clusters as an argument - if you want to explore the same clustering algorithm with a varying number of clusters, you’ll need to provide a separate function for each number of clusters you’re interested in.

 The source code for the two default functions are shown below: